Draed/doctum_helper/readme.md

 ### doctum_helper (dh) usage

+#### Launch doctum_helper
 - To start the program, just launch `dh` in the terminal and follow the instructions

+#### First start
+- At first start the doctum_helper will ask for default parameters :
+    - the path to the doctum_content directory (where doctum_content should be stored)

+#### Completion
-- completion is available for 3 questions :
+- Completion is available for 3 questions (use tab to trigger completion) :
-    - Enter the path for the new new doctum course
+    - Enter the path for the new new doctum course : listing existing path in doctum_content folder
-    - Enter the tag
+    - Enter the tag : showing doctum_content dir name as tag category
-    - Enter the task description
+    - Enter the task description : with default task description